Skip to main content

 Introduction

-In Minecraft's block system, each block can have one or more block states.
-For example, wood can have different orientations, and leaves can detect their "distance" from a tree.
-These states collectively determine the block's appearance and physical behavior in the game.
+In Minecraft, every block can have one or more block states.
+For example, logs have different orientations (axis=x/y/z), and leaves can detect their "distance" from a tree (distance=1~7).
+These states collectively determine the block's appearance and physical behavior.

-To better understand how plugins operate, we first need to distinguish two core concepts:
+In CraftEngine, we need to distinguish two core concepts:

-This refers to the block states that players actually see on the client side, hence also known as vanilla block states.
+This is what players actually see on the client side, also called the vanilla block state.

-This refers to the block states that are actually stored and processed on the server side, hence also known as server-side block states.
+This is what is actually stored and processed on the server side, also called the server-side block state.

-- It handles all the logic and physical behaviors of blocks, such as collision boxes, redstone signals, and entity interactions.
+• It handles all block logic and physics — collision boxes, redstone signals, entity interactions, etc.

-- The server "maps" or "converts" this internal state into a visual state through specific network protocols and sends it to the client for rendering.
+• The server "maps" the internal state to a visual state via specific network protocols and sends it to the client for rendering.

 Single-State Blocks